emmeiwhite/Rainbow-poem/README.md

 # Rainbow-poem
-This is the repository about poems... yai i am font of these
+This is the repository about poems...